tinyprinter/tinyprinter.club/content/_index.md

 Anyways, clone both of them from Github, and we'll start testing things first with the latter project.
 We're going to assume you have at least a passing understanding of both Python and Typescript.

-If you're on Linux, and we'll assume Debian, you'll need the following packages installed: `libbluetooth-dev libhidapi-dev libatlas-base-dev python3-llvmlite python3-numba python-llvmlite llvm-dev`.
+If you're on Linux, and we'll assume Debian, you'll need the following packages installed: `libbluetooth-dev libhidapi-dev libatlas-base-dev python3-llvmlite python3-numba python3-skimage python-llvmlite llvm-dev cython3 python3-skimage`.

+Install the requirements: `pip3 install -r requirements.txt`.

 Create a `config.py` based on `config.example.py`.
 If you don't have the MAC address of your paperang, that's fine; just use an empty string and the code will find it.